moringaman/headrest-ui/STRIPE_SIGNUP_FLOW.md

 ## Overview

-This document outlines the complete Stripe-powered tier plan signup flow implemented for the Suede application.
+This document outlines the complete Stripe-powered tier plan signup flow implemented for the Headrest application.
 The flow allows users to select a subscription plan, process payments through Stripe, and complete onboarding.

 ## Architecture